Johnson would send Brexit extension letter if no agreement, court told | DW | 04.10.2019

 The news came as Britain's Brexit negotiator David Frost was in Brussels for technical talks on securing a new divorce agreement.

-Johnson submitted new proposals to the EU on Wednesday in a bid to break Brexit deadlock, but his suggestions have been met with resistance from some EU leaders.
+Johnson submitted new proposals to the EU on Wednesday in a bid to break the Brexit deadlock, but his suggestions encountered resistance from some EU leaders.

 Some have particularly taken issue with Johnson's proposal on what to do at the border between the British province of Northern Ireland and the Republic of Ireland, which is an EU member.
 Ireland has said it would not sign off on a deal that does not safeguard an open Irish-British border.